sphinx-doc/sphinx/doc/usage/configuration.rst

 .. confval:: linkcheck_allow_unauthorized

-   When a webserver responds with an HTTP 401 (unauthorized) response, the default behaviour is to treat the link as "working".
+   When a webserver responds with an HTTP 401 (unauthorized) response, the current default behaviour of Sphinx is to treat the link as "working".
 To change that behaviour, set this option to ``False``.

-   The setting will be removed in Sphinx 8.0, and starting from that version HTTP 401 responses to checked hyperlinks will be treated as "broken".
+   The default value for this option will be changed in Sphinx 8.0; from that version onwards, HTTP 401 responses to checked hyperlinks will be treated as "broken" by default.

    .. versionadded:: 7.3